-What "Same Power as an Absolute Owner" Actually Means
+What "Same Power as an Absolute Owner" Means

-This is one of the broadest grants of authority in Arizona probate law.
-Once appointed, the personal representative can sell property, pay debts, manage investments, and handle every other aspect of the estate without going to court for permission each time.
-The statute is intentionally direct about this.
+This is one of the broadest grants of authority in probate law.
+Once appointed, the personal representative manages all estate assets.
+They can sell real estate, pay debts, and handle investments without separate court approval.

 Until termination of his appointment a personal representative has the same power over the title to property of the estate that an absolute owner would have, in trust however, for the benefit of the creditors and others interested in the estate.
 This power may be exercised without notice, hearing or order of court.

-A.R.S. § 14-3711The phrase "in trust" is the key limitation.
-While the personal representative has broad authority to act, every decision must serve the interests of the estate, not the representative's own interests.
-Creditors get paid.
-Beneficiaries receive their shares.
-The representative manages everything in between, but always as a fiduciary.
+A.R.S. § 14-3711The phrase "in trust" is the key limit.
+Every decision must serve the interests of the estate.
+Creditors get paid, and beneficiaries receive their shares.

 Why This Broad Authority Matters for Families

-Without this provision, settling an estate could require a separate court hearing for every transaction.
-Selling a car, closing a bank account, paying a utility bill, each action would need judicial approval.
-This statute eliminates that bottleneck.
-The personal representative can move efficiently through estate administration without constant court oversight.
+Without this rule, settling an estate could require a court hearing for every transaction.
+For example, selling a car or closing a bank account would each need judicial approval.
+This statute removes that bottleneck.

-That said, this authority comes with accountability.
-If a personal representative misuses this power, they face personal liability under A.R.S.
-14-3712 for breach of fiduciary duty.
-The freedom to act quickly is balanced by the obligation to act responsibly.
+This authority comes with accountability.
+If a representative misuses this power, they face personal liability under A.R.S.
+14-3712.
+The freedom to act quickly is balanced by the duty to act responsibly.